-The Dockery Lake Trail continues its climb, trailing through switchbacks and spanning two more creek crossings at 2.55 and 2.65 miles.
+The trail continues its climb, winding through switchbacks and making two more creek crossings at 2.55 and 2.65 miles.
 The hike catches limited views of the rolling, neighboring summits through trees on the right before passing a grassy campsite just off-trail at 3 miles.
 The trail makes its final ascent to the AT, making its last outbound stream crossing at 3.35 miles before reaching the Appalachian Trail at 3.55 miles.

 From here, this hike turns to retrace its outbound steps in reverse to return to Dockery Lake.
 Reaching the lake’s east shore, the hike passes through the campground, completing the stream-filled adventure at 7.1 miles.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.

-The Dockery Lake Trail offers several options for overnighting in this beautiful wilderness area.
+This adventure offers several options for overnighting in this beautiful wilderness area.
 Camp lakeside at the Dockery Lake Campground (first come, first camp; fees).
 Or pack it in and backpack the trail to any of the Dockery Lake Trail’s campsites (first come, first camp; free).